 Selling drugs or harboring drug dealers on one's property could constitute a violation of criminal statutes.
 You could certainly advise law enforcement authorities, but don't expect overnight results.
 The police would need to conduct and investigation, meaning observe the activities and potentially obtain a search warrant before arresting or taking other action against your neighbor.

 Criminal statutes do not always give rise to a private cause of action.
 Nevertheless, it's worth checking your state's laws: the activities that accompany drug sales could provide grounds for a private nuisance claim in small claims court.

 If you live in a common interest development (such as a condo) that is governed by a homeowners' or neighborhood association (HOA), be sure to speak with its leadership to report the problem.
 Normally, community CC&Rs and other rules would prohibit things like letting paint get old, leaving old cars in the driveway, and of course engaging in illegal activities.
 (If your HOA isn't taking action, also see, Can Homeowners Make the HOA Enforce a Rule?.)

-Your better remedy here may be to wait to sell your home and take steps to get your neighbor to clean up his property as much as possible.
-You might not be able to do much about the illegal activity, but perhaps if you approached him and offered to pay to have his house painted and the old cars removed, that investment would pay for itself.
-That is, you might invest $15,000 into fixing up your neighbor's home and increase your own home's value by significantly more than that.
-Your neighbor might even be willing to split the costs of such repairs, since they would ultimately benefit him long after you left the neighborhood.
+Another possible remedy here is to wait to sell your home and take steps to get your neighbor to clean up the property as much as possible.
+You might not be able to do much about the illegal activity, but perhaps if offered to pay to have the house painted and the old cars removed, that investment would pay for itself.
+That is, you might spend $15,000 fixing up your neighbor's home and thereby increase your own home's value by significantly more.
+Your neighbor might even be willing to split the costs of such repairs, since they would ultimately benefit him long after you leave the neighborhood.